Kingspan embarks on radical overhaul to achieve net-zero carbon emissions

 Placement

 Kingspan has taken a leading role in combatting climate change.
-Last year it received a climate “A” rating - for the fourth year in a row - from the Carbon Disclosure Project (CDP), the international not-for-profit that measures the environmental impact of thousands of companies.
+Last year it received a climate “A” rating – for the fourth year in a row – from the Carbon Disclosure Project, the international not-for-profit that measures the environmental impact of thousands of companies.

 It has also been at the forefront of green finance, issuing the largest ever corporate green private placement to raise €750 million in September 2020 which will be used to support its mission of accelerating a net-zero-emissions built environment with advanced insulation and building envelope solutions.